 In 2018, WeWork pledged to hire 1,500 refugees in just five years.
 They created a series of videos sharing stories from refugees and how their lives were impacted from starting a career at the company.
 No matter how you intend to scale, it’s important to create content that attracts your target candidates.

-Unlike most of the other videos on this list, Xero created a long twenty minute video on a very important topic for candidates — employee happiness.
-As a team that’s dedicated to learning and growing, they sit down with an expert on how to create a team that’s motivated and engaged.
+Unlike most of the other videos on this list, Xero created a long twenty-minute video on a very important topic for candidates — employee happiness.
+As a company that’s dedicated to learning and growing, they sit down with an expert on how to create a team that’s motivated and engaged.

 As the top video-sharing website in the world, you can expect a great recruitment video from the experts at YouTube.
-Needless to say, they have a ton of great video content at their disposal, and they utilize it to both tell their story and share why employees are passionate about working there.
+Needless to say, the company has a ton of great video content at its disposal, and it utilizes it to both tell its story and share why employees are passionate about working there.

 Company structure and culture change all the time, so Zappos keeps candidates in the loop with this informative video on holacracy.
 Explaining how the company has adopted a holacratic approach reveals its ability to adapt and the importance it places on making sure employees can still succeed in a dynamic environment.

 Strategies for using AI to streamline hiring processes, promote your brand, and attract & nurture top talent.